Bells of Notre-Dame de Paris: Early bells

-Believing the bell to be improperly tuned, the chapter requested that the founders remake the bell.
-The issue went to court in 1684.
-While the initial trial, held at the Grand Châtelet, found them not liable, this was later overturned by the Parliament of Paris.
+Shortly later, the chapter later asked the founders to remake the bell, believing it to be improperly tuned.
+When the founders refused, the chapter sued them in 1684.
+An initial trial, held at the Grand Châtelet, found them not liable, but this was later overturned by the Parlement of Paris.
 This third version of the bell was named Emmanuel-Louise-Thérèse to include the names of its godparents.
 This was in particular meant to memorialize Maria Theresa who had died in 1683.
 The queen's name was also added to the inscription.
 Emmanuel was completed in 1686 (evidently behind schedule, as the inscription reads "made in 1685").
 This is the bell which has survived to the present day, and is renowned for both its history and musical quality.
 Emmanuel was the largest bell in France until 1891 when La Savoyarde was cast for the Sacré-Cœur.

 Most of the north tower bells were recast in the 18th century.
 Claude is first mentioned in 1711, although it likely originated earlier.
 In 1766, three dedicated clock bells were installed in one of the north transept's turrets.
 François was added to the north tower in 1769.

 During the French Revolution, about 80% of church bells throughout the country were melted down, or almost 100,000 bells.
-Despite the widespread iconoclasm of the era which effected many of Notre-Dame's statues, the melting of bells was more a pragmatic decision based on the need for cheap raw materials at the time.
-The National Constituent Assembly had transferred all church property to the state in 1789 and began to melt down Parisian church bells in 1790.
+Despite the widespread iconoclasm of the era which affected many of Notre-Dame's statues, the melting of bells was more a pragmatic decision based on the need for cheap raw materials at the time.
+The National Constituent Assembly had confiscated all church property in 1789 and began to melt down Parisian church bells in 1790.
 Between May 1791 and August 1792, Marie, Gabriel, Guillaume, Pasquier, Thibault, Jean, Claude, Nicholas, and Françoise were removed, broken apart, and melted down.
 The metal would be used for coins and cannons.
 The only bells to survive were the three clock bells and Emmanuel.
 The latter was rung for the Festival of Reason in 1793 before being taken down and put into storage in 1794.

 It was also during the Revolution that the original spire was taken down along with its carillon, although this was not related to the events of the Revolution.